Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 Syracuse Stats and Trends

-- In Syracuse's 11 games this season, it has eight wins against the spread.
+- Syracuse has played 11 games, with eight wins against the spread.

+- The Orange covered the spread in their only game when underdogs by 13 points or more.

-- Syracuse's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Syracuse's games this season have gone over the point total five times in 11 opportunities (45.5%).

 - Syracuse is 5-0 against the spread and 3-2 overall in games when it puts up more than 24.1 points.

-- In games that Syracuse piles up more than 363.9 yards, the team is 5-0 against the spread and 3-2 overall.
+- Syracuse is 5-0 against the spread and 3-2 overall when the team totals over 363.9 yards.

-- This year the Orange have 11 turnovers, five fewer than the Panthers have takeaways (16).
+- The Orange have turned the ball over 11 times, five fewer times than the Panthers have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.